 Dr Anne FawcettAnimal Welfare Veterinarian

-Anne Fawcett is a companion animal veterinarian, veterinary lecturer, author and carer of one rescue dog and two rescue cats.
+Anne Fawcett is a companion animal veterinarian, veterinary lecturer, author and carer of one three-legged cat called Hero adopted from a Sydney cat shelter.
 She is a Diplomate in Animal Welfare Science, Ethics and Law in the European College of Behaviour Medicine and Animal Welfare, and a Member of the Australian and New Zealand College of Veterinary Scientists in Animal Welfare.

 As well as being co-author of the textbook Veterinary Ethics: Navigating Tough Cases, Anne has her own blog, www.smallanimaltalk.com and writes for a number of publications including a regular column with News Local.
 She believes that all animals deserve to enjoy the best possible welfare, and all of us (herself included) need to continue to learn so that we can provide it.
 After all, just because we’ve always done something one way doesn’t mean it’s the right way or the only way.

 When Anne grew up, urban animal management was rudimentary.
 Her first cat walked in the back door just before Anne was born.
 Since then she has cohabited with a range of species, including reptiles, birds and guinea pigs.
 She learned about the birds and the bees when the local pet store sold her two “male” mice (both pregnant females).
 It was inevitable that she would end up working with animals.

 After studying a Bachelor of Arts (majoring in philosophy), Anne completed a Bachelor of Veterinary Science, with a Bachelor of Science in the middle to study diagnosis of feline infectious peritonitis (FIP).
 She has since completed a Masters in Small Animal Medicine and Surgery through Murdoch University and Distance Education in Oncology through the Centre for Veterinary Education.